Structure and Curriculum

 A3: Applied Computer Science

-In addition to a compulsory lecture course meant to introduce students to studies in applied computer science, this module group offers students a broad range of options.
+In addition to 4 introductory modules on media informatics, geoinformation systems, interactive systems and artificial intelligence, this module group offers advanced options ranging from 12 to 18 ECTS points.
 Depending on areas of personal interest, students may choose from modules in the subject areas of cognitive systems, cultural computing, media informatics and human-computer interaction.

 A4: Application Electives